tilburgsciencehub/website/content/building-blocks/collaborate-and-share-your-work/publish-on-the-web/shiny-apps.md

 **Tabs**
 Tabs are another effective way to organize content in your Shiny app.
-They provide a convenient menas of switching between different sections of your app's content.
+They provide a convenient means of switching between different sections of your app's content.

 {{% codeblock %}}
 ```R